 New York City Subway

-The New York Subway opened in 1904 and is the State’s longest metro system and one of the world’s largest underground lines.
+The New York Subway opened in 1904 and is the longest metro system in the US and one of the world’s largest underground lines.
 It has nearly 500 stations and a total of 660 miles of tracks (1,060 km).

 As a result of it being old, the metro stations are sometimes small and stifling.
 In addition, they don't tend to be very clean and quite frequently you'll see rats on the tracks.